 SQLite adds new keywords from time to time when it takes on new features.
 So to prevent your code from being broken by future enhancements, you should normally quote any identifier that is an English language word, even if you do not have to.

 The list below shows all possible keywords used by any build of SQLite regardless of compile-time options.
 Most reasonable configurations use most or all of these keywords, but some keywords may be omitted when SQL language features are disabled.
-Regardless of the compile-time configuration, any identifier that is not on the following 121 element list is not a keyword to the SQL parser in SQLite:
+Applications can use the sqlite3_keyword_count(), sqlite3_keyword_name(), and sqlite3_keyword_check() interfaces to determine the keywords recognized by SQLite at run-time.
+Regardless of the compile-time configuration, any identifier that is not on the following 147-element list is not a keyword to the SQL parser in SQLite: